Academic Clubs & Professional Societies

 This is the national honor society in business administration.
 Official national web site: www.deltamudelta.org .

-This club promotes service-learning opportunities for the students that are community related.
+This club promotes service-learning opportunities for the students who are community related.
 It provides numerous opportunities for exploration of the teaching profession in state, out of state and abroad.

 This is the Electrical and Computer Engineering Honor Society.
 Official national web site: www.hkn.org .